wheatgenetics/GBS/README.md

 GBS
 ===
-The programs in the GBS_Utilities folder are used for GBS Sequence Data Management.
+These programs are used for GBS Sequence Data Management.

 GBS Sequence Data Management consists of the following tasks: